The Graduate Teaching Scholarship Program for Masters Students

 While the duties assigned will vary by program area, delivery model, and need, individuals awarded this scholarship will be responsible for the following:

-- Serving as a teaching assistant, co-instructor, or lead instructor in 1-2 resident undergraduate courses or 1-2 limited-residency undergraduate Moodle courses.
+- Serve as a graduate teaching assistant, co-instructor, or lead instructor in 1-2 resident undergraduate (RU) courses or 1-2 limited-residency undergraduate (LRU) MyClassroom courses.
 Teaching placements must occur in two consecutive terms in the same delivery model.

-- Facilitating classroom, laboratory, field, or discussion sessions if applicable.
+- Facilitate classroom, laboratory, field, or discussion sessions if applicable.

-- Reviewing and editing student papers and exams.
+- Review and edit student papers and exams.

-- Holding regular office hours and meeting with students in study and review sessions, or conducting the same via online or phone discussions.
+- Hold regular office hours and meetings with students in study and review sessions, or conduct the same via online or phone discussions.

-- Assisting faculty members with instructional preparation, delivery, and assessment.
+- Assist faculty members with instructional preparation, delivery, and assessment.

 - Other duties pertaining to the instructional mission of Prescott College.

-During their first term a student is awarded the GTS, they will complete training on Experiential Education Pedagogy; they also attend Teaching Practicum Seminars throughout the academic year.
+During their first term a student is awarded the GTS, they will participate online in a Teaching Practicum Seminar.
+In their second term, they will complete Experiential Education Pedagogy online.
 Students can be enrolled part-time or full-time in their graduate studies, the expectations and scholarship remain the same.

 Graduate Teaching Scholarship Expectations

-The expectations for the Graduate Teaching Scholarship (GTS) are consistent between the two delivery models - resident (on-campus), or limited residency.
+The expectations for the GTS are consistent between the two delivery models – resident undergraduate (RU) or limited residency undergraduate (LRU).
 Below are the general GTS expectations, followed by specifics for each delivery model.

 General GTS Expectations for Prospective Applicants